icanbwell/fhir-server.ui/README.md

 ## Running UI in local environment

-To run the UI in local environment, run `yarn start`
+To run the UI in local environment,
+1. copy .env.template to .env file
+2. run `yarn start`